mindspore-ai/docs/tutorials/experts/source_en/parallel/pangu_alpha.md

 ## Embedding Layer

 In language model training, the input data are sentences composed of words, and we usually use the embedding algorithm to implement word vectorization, which maps the words and their location information into word vectors of size dimension `config.hidden_size`.
-The Embedding layer in the PanGu model consists of two parts, location encoding and word embedding, and implements basic data parallelism and model parallelism logic through `mindspore.nn.transformer.VocabEmbedding`.
+The Embedding layer in the PanGu model consists of two parts, location encoding and word embedding, and implements basic data parallelism and model parallelism logic through `mindformers.modules.VocabEmbedding`.

 The following code shows that the `Gather` operator takes two inputs and finds the corresponding vectors in the lookup table `embedding_table` according to the index `input_ids`.
 The lookup table is a parameter to be learned during training and statically occupies memory resources on the card.
 We can decide to use a data parallel strategy for the `Gather` operator to slice the index batch dimension or a model parallel strategy to row slice the lookup table depending on the size of the lookup table.
 When the word list range `config.vocab_size` is large, it is recommended to choose a model parallel strategy for `word_embedding`, and the framework will automatically introduce computation and communication operators to handle out-of-bounds lookup cases.